Members of the Alignment Group

 Professor Boile has served in senior academic and research positions in Europe and the U.S. She holds a diploma in Civil (Transportation) Engineering from the National Technical University of Athens, Greece, M.Sc. in Civil and Environmental Engineering from Rutgers University, US, and Ph.D. in Transportation Engineering from the New Jersey Institute of Technology, US.
 She has participated in over 70 sponsored research projects in the U.S., Europe and Latin America, as a principal investigator in over half of them.

-Jorge Miguel Lara López, Chair of IRAG Port & Logistics
+Jorge Miguel Lara López, Vice-chair of IRAG Port & Logistics

 R&D Project Manager at Fundación Valenciaport, Fundación Valenciaport (www.fundacion.valenciaport.com)